nishaq503/MergeSAT/README.md

-# MergeSAT
+# MergeSAT Paper

-A fast divide-and-conquer SAT Solver
+This repo contains the paper for my SAT solver MergeSAT.